learn-co-students/rails-assessment-v-000/README.md

   - Your fields should be enclosed within a fields_with_errors class
   - Error messages describing the validation failures must be present within the view.

 9. Your application must be, within reason, a DRY (Do-Not-Repeat-Yourself) rails app.
-Logic present in your controllers should be encapsulated as methods in your models.
-Your views should use helper methods and partials to be as logic-less as possible.
-Follow patterns in the [Rails Style Guide](https://github.com/bbatsov/rails-style-guide) and the [Ruby Style Guide](https://github.com/bbatsov/ruby-style-guide).
+  - Logic present in your controllers should be encapsulated as methods in your models.
+  - Your views should use helper methods and partials when appropriate.
+  - Follow patterns in the [Rails Style Guide](https://github.com/bbatsov/rails-style-guide) and the [Ruby Style Guide](https://github.com/bbatsov/ruby-style-guide).

 10. **Do not** use scaffolding to build your project.
 Your goal here is to learn.
 Scaffold is a way to get up and running quickly, but learning a lot is not one of the benefits of scaffolding.